 Bridgetown, the captivating capital of Barbados, combines faded colonial history, captivating tradition, and vivid white beaches plucked directly from your richest imagination of Caribbean perfection.
 Recently listed as a UNESCO World Heritage site, thanks to its beautifully preserved colonial architecture, Bridgetown’s mask of modernity covers a core of complex history and fascinating culture.
 Sherbet coloured buildings line up to overlook the waterfront of the Constitution River at the ‘The Careenage’ – where gleaming ships bob on the blue water, and peaceful strolls along a wooden boardwalk await.
 Stop for a sobering moment at the commemorative plaque honouring the people traded at this spot, when Bridgetown was the British Empire’s most important harbour, and first stop on the Transatlantic Slave Trade crossing.
 Just five minutes’ stroll from here is Carlisle Bay – a postcard-perfect place where you’ll find crystal-clear, turquoise seawater glowing in the Caribbean sun, and a mile of soft white powder sand.
 A treasure trove for divers, the shipwrecks scattered below the shallow water’s waves are now inhabited by turtles and swirling, rainbow-coloured tropical fish.
 Head to the backstreets, where street food vendors serve up spicy chicken soup, barbecued pigtails and thirst-quenching coconut water.
 There are bargains aplenty to be had on Broad Street, where duty-free malls and souvenir stalls cram together, vying for your attention.
 Roebuck Street is the spot where one of the Caribbean’s favourite drinks, rum, was discovered – having been created here from the by-products of the island’s booming sugarcane trade.
 Nowadays, it’s lined with bars splashing every variety of the deliciously spicy dark libation imaginable into glasses.
 For a touch more culture, visit one of the oldest synagogues in The Americas – Nidhe Israel Synagogue, which was built in 1654.
 The adjoining museum tells the story of Barbados’ Jewish immigrants, who were instrumental in the island’s development.

 The name Owner’s Suite says it all.
 A stylish apartment.
 Prestigious and classic.
-For those who seek the superlative level of space, comfort and service on board.
-Available as a one-bedroom configuration or as two-bedrooms (as illustrated) by adjoining with a Vista Suite.
+For those who seek the superlative level of space, comfort, and service on board.
+Available in a one- or two-bedroom configuration (as illustrated) by adjoining with a Vista Suite.

 Please note that the 3rd guest will sleep on a comfortable sofa bed in the reception area of the suite.